Great to have your Rushland boss serving humanity.

 Thanks much.

-Hey, um, I'd just like to point out, you know, as you mentioned uh a while ago that uh in the Boston bomber, you know, is not going to be tried as an enemy combatant.
+Hey, I'd just like to point out, you know, as you mentioned a while ago, that the Boston bomber, you know, is not going to be tried as an enemy combatant.

-The the reason that was given was because he's a U.S. citizen.
+The reason that was given was because he's a U.S. citizen.

 Now, you can't have this both ways.

-I just like to point out the hypocrisy in the fact that the this is the same president that says he reserves the right to kill U.S. citizens with drones if he thinks that they're dangerous.
+I'd just like to point out the hypocrisy in the fact that this is the same president that says he reserves the right to kill U.S. citizens with drones if he thinks that they're dangerous.

 You want this kid to get droned?

-No, I don't want him to get droned, but hey, if the president says You want him tased?
+No, I don't want him to get droned, but hey, if the president says just joking.

 Go ahead.

-Yeah, I it I mean, it's just that the president his reasoning is he's a U.S. citizen, so he has rights.
+Yeah, I mean, it's just that the president, his reasoning is he's a U.S. citizen, so he has rights.

-Well, what about the rights of these people that the UI that the president would re would would kill with a drone?
+Well, what about the rights of these people that the president would kill with a drone?

-Look, the president the president does not believe in military tribunals.
+Look, the president does not believe in military tribunals.

 The military doesn't believe in that.

-The president does not believe in any of that.
+The president does not believe in it either.

-The Fort Hood guy is not uh that workplace violence.
+The Fort Hood guy is not workplace violence.

-Uh this is gonna be a civilian trial.
+This is going to be a civilian trial.

 Being mirandized means you don't have to answer any questions.